 This means eating 2-4 Brazil nuts each day may put you over that safety threshold.

-If you’re having issues with hair loss that isn’t getting better and you’re using selenium to try and fix it, make sure you check your dose!
+If you’re a thyroid patient having issues with hair loss and you’re trying to use selenium to fix it, make sure to check your dose!

 It might be that you are simply taking too much.